Xolisakesi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the mode of the file hello 11.10-mirror_permissions script that sets the mode of the file hello the same as olleh’s mode
+script that sets the mode of the file hello 11.10-mirror_permissions script that sets the mode of the file hello the same as olleh’s mode 12.11-directories_permissions script that adds execute permission to all subdirectories of the current directory 13.12-directory_permissions script that creates a directory called my_dir with permissions 751 in the working directory.
+14.13-change_group
+script that changes the group owner to school for the file hello